Psychological Healing

 This case illustrates two points.
 First, it shows us how frustrating it can be to deal with persons who have not done their own work in learning emotional honesty.
 You can find many persons like this in the world, and you can often find them asking God why they are treated so miserably in life.
 Yet the true answer to their prayers—an answer they are too afraid to hear—is that they cause most of their own problems.
 Your employee had plenty of opportunities to speak openly about her needs, and yet, instead of following the Four Steps of Humility, she kept her feelings stuffed away and hidden in her unconscious, until her resentment finally exploded in anger.

 Second, this case tells you something about the psychological work you yourself have to do.
 You say it very politely, and yet the truth is that your father must have been overbearing and dictatorial.
-Most likely, you were furious with him, but, like your employee, you probably stifled your feelings, taking everything quietly and patiently on the surface while the resentment boiled inside you.
+Most likely, you were furious with him, but, like your employee, you probably stifled your feelings, taking everything quietly and patiently on the surface, telling yourself that you were being loving, while the resentment boiled inside you.

 And what is the proof of this supposition?